Sennacieca Asocio Tutmonda

-Sennacieca Asocio Tutmonda (SAT; World Anational Association) is an independent worldwide cultural Esperanto association of a general far left-wing orientation.
+Sennacieca Asocio Tutmonda (/eo/, SAT; World Anational Association) is an independent worldwide cultural Esperanto association of a general far left-wing orientation.
 Its headquarters are in Paris.
 According to Jacques Schram, chairman of the Executive Committee, the membership totalled 881 in 2003.
 In 2006 SAT had 724 members.
 In 2015-2016 there were 525.

 SAT uses Esperanto as its working language and aims through the use of Esperanto to enable progressive individuals, organizations and workers of all countries to exchange ideas and meet on the basis of equality across national barriers.
 Members of SAT are involved in socialist, anarchist, peace, trade union, anti-nationalist, feminist and environmental activities, among others.

 History

 SAT was founded in 1921 by Eugène Lanti (pseudonym of Eugène Adam) and others as an organisation of the workers' Esperanto movement.
 It was the largest and most active between the two World Wars.
 At its high point in 1929-1930 it had 6524 members in 1674 communities in 42 countries.
 It suffered heavy attrition soon after, however, when "cosmopolitan" activities, a category into which Esperanto fell, began to be persecuted in the Soviet Union after the onset of Stalinism, and after the ban on the workers' Esperanto movement in Germany that took effect immediately after the Nazi takeover in 1933.
 The Soviet Union and Germany had been the countries in which SAT had the greatest number of members.
 Ideologically motivated internal schisms, involving at various times anarchists, communists and social democrats, also took a toll.